-This will apply to all staff and volunteers undertaking activities with children and young people including teaching, training or instruction, care or supervision, providing guidance or treatment, fostering and childcare.
-It could also include specific positions such as school governor, Director of children's social services, and any work carried out in a limited range of specific settings such as schools where children should always be able to build relationships of trust with the people working with them.
+Safer recruitment checks will apply to all staff and volunteers undertaking activities with children and young people including teaching, training or instruction, care or supervision, providing guidance or treatment, fostering and childcare.
+It could also include specific positions such as school governor, director of children's social services, and any work carried out in a limited range of specific settings such as schools where children should always be able to build relationships of trust with the people working with them.